Course - System Engineering Principles and Practice - PK8210

 - Apply systems engineering practices to enhance their research.

-- Provide constructive feedback on peers’ research presentations, identifying opportunities for improvement and using systems engineering principles.
+- Provide constructive feedback on peers’ research presentations, identifying opportunities for improvement through systems engineering principles.

 Learning methods and activities